oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 type-name ABNF.
 If the type definition includes a new HTTP authentication scheme, the type name SHOULD be identical to the HTTP authentication scheme name (as defined by [RFC2617]).
-The token type "example" is reserved for use in examples.
+The token type `example` is reserved for use in examples.

     type-name  = 1*name-char
     name-char  = "-" / "." / "_" / DIGIT / ALPHA